timmaurice/lovelace-blitzortung-lightning-card/README.md

 ### Map Integration

-The card uses the `geo_location.lightning_strike_*` entities to plot strikes on the map.
+The card uses the `geo_location.lightning_strike_*` entities to plot strikes on an interactive map.
 If your Home Assistant `zone.home` is configured, it will also be displayed as a reference point.
-The map automatically zooms to fit all displayed points.
+The map initially zooms to fit all displayed points and will stop auto-zooming as soon as you interact with it (pan or zoom).
+Standard `+/-` zoom controls and a recenter button are provided for easy navigation.
 To enable this feature, simply toggle the "Show Map" option in the card's visual editor.

 ## Example Configuration